cjoakim/azure-cosmos-db-vector-search-openai-python/docs/cosmos_nosql_and_cogsearch.md

 successful, the **embeddings** value of that search result are used to execute a vector search for players similar to those embeddings.

+Note that it is **Azure Cognitive Search that is searched**, not the Cosmos DB source container.

 ### Executing Searches

 Script **cogsearch_baseballplayers_searches.ps1** will execute